 ANOTHER WIN: HR2814 (Repeal of PLCAA) Pulled As Well

-This video discusses the cancellation of the House Rules Committee meeting, which effectively pulled two significant gun-related bills: HR2814, the Equal Access to Justice for Victims of Gun Violence Act (aimed at repealing PLCAA), and HR1808, the assault weapon ban bill.
-Both bills are considered dead for now, representing a win for Second Amendment advocates.
+The video discusses the recent legislative actions concerning HR2814, the Equal Access to Justice for Victims of Gun Violence Act of 2022, which aimed to repeal the PLCAA, and HR1808, an assault weapon ban bill.
+Both bills have been pulled by the Rules Committee and are considered dead for now, representing a temporary win for Second Amendment advocates.
+The speaker notes that HR2814's intent was to allow lawsuits against gun manufacturers for criminal misuse of firearms.

 Quick Summary